 On November 4, 2009, the Company entered into an employment agreement with Mr. Wellborn (the "Wellborn Agreement") that reflects his expanded responsibilities as President and Chief Operating Officer of the Company.
-Pursuant to the terms of the employment agreement, Mr. Wellborn received a base salary of \$1,014,333 in 2017 (which may be increased from time to time by the Board of Directors).
+Pursuant to the terms of the employment agreement, Mr. Wellborn received a base salary of \$1,042,228 in 2018 (which may be increased from time to time by the Board of Directors).
 Mr. Wellborn is also eligible to earn an annual bonus of up to 135% of his base salary.
 Additionally, on November 4, 2009, the Company granted to Mr. Wellborn 90,000 RSU's.
 Subject to certain vesting conditions, 15,000 of such RSU's are scheduled to vest and convert to shares of Common Stock on October 31 of each year from 2014 through 2019.
 On November 5, 2010, Mr. Wellborn received a grant of an additional 60,000 RSU's pursuant to his employment agreement, which subject to certain vesting conditions are scheduled to vest and convert to shares on December 31, 2019.

 In the event that Mr. Wellborn is terminated without "cause" or resigns for "good reason," Mr. Wellborn will be entitled to (i) accrued base salary through the date of termination, (ii) the continuation of his base salary for a two-year period following the termination, (iii) continued participation in employee benefit plans for a two-year period following the termination, and (iv) 90% of the base salary for the year in which the termination occurs (to be paid once during each of the two fiscal years following the year in which the termination occurs) in lieu of an annual bonus.
 In addition, (i) Mr. Wellborn's previously granted stock options will immediately vest and become fully exercisable if Mr. Wellborn is terminated without "cause" or resigns for "good reason," and (ii) the RSU's scheduled to vest for the year in which the termination occurs will vest, subject to proration for terminations before calendar year end.
 In the event of a change of control of the Company in which the successor does not assume the obligations under the Wellborn Agreement, Mr. Wellborn will be entitled to the payments and benefits as if he had resigned for "good reason."
 In addition, in the event of a change of control, all of Mr. Wellborn's outstanding stock awards will vest or convert to shares, as applicable.
-Further, Mr. Wellborn is prohibited from competing with the Company or soliciting employees of the Company for five years following the Soliciting employees of the Company for five years following the Soliciting employees of the Company for five years following the Soliciting employees of the Company for five years following the Soliciting employees of the Company for five years following the Soliciting employees of the Company for five years following his separation from the Company.
+Further, Mr. Wellborn is prohibited from competing with the Company or soliciting employees of the Company for five years following his separation from the Company.
 The Wellborn Agreement expires on December 31, 2019.